BigDataCourseBhaganagar/Human-Impacts-on-Fire-Instances/README.md

 # Human-Impacts-on-Fire-Instances
 Final Project, Tyler Bull to investigate how population density affect fire instances.
-Final Project Interim 1, Tyler Bull tybull74@gmail.com
+Final Project,Tyler Bull

-Checklist of items for Interim 1

-a.
-Github Repository Name: Human-Impacts-on-Fire-Instances
+tybull74@gmail.com

 b.
-Links to the fire data datasources:
+Links to the data datasources:
 1.	https://earthdata.nasa.gov/earth-observation-data/near-real-time/firms/viirs-i-band-active-fire-data
 2.	https://databank.worldbank.org/reports.aspx?source=2&series=SP.POP.TOTL&country=AFG
 3.	https://www.countries-ofthe-world.com/largest-countries.html

-c.

-Project Statement:
-By selecting discrete years 2000, 2005, 2010, 2015, and 2019 – this analysis will aim to determine the presence of a relationship between population density (population/landmass) of various countries and the quantities of fires in these countries.
-To accomplish this, I will select the 5 developed countries with the highest population density gradient across the range 2000-2019 and 5 with the lowest population density gradient over the period as a control group.
-This analysis will target the frequency and quantity of fires in the countries over this period (Fourier and Means analysis) and develop correlational and regression models and analysis for the relationship between population density and fire instances (Correlation, regression).
+Abstract –
+This project has sought to analyze the relationships between instances of active fire events and how population density and changes in population of various countries around the world affect the quantity of active fire incidences as recorded in the NASA VIIRS I-Band 375 m Active Fire Data [1].
+It was hypothesized at the onset of the project that human population would increase fire instances due to human activities.
+Using Python Numpy and Cartopy modules to analyze and visualize the data revealed correlations and regressions within this data when compared with the human population over the time range under consideration (2003-2019).
+From this analysis it was found that increasing population density tends to have a negative relationship with active fire instances across the world.
+The shape of this relationship was not found to be clear enough from the data to determine the non-linear regression, however a linear and quadratic relationship were attempted on the worldwide dataset.

+Hypothesis:
+That population density changes will affect the quantity of the fires detected in the data.
+It is expected that human activity will be found to be positively the quantites of fires.

+Notable use of Modules:
+Cartopy
+Numpy
+Matplotlib

 Code Capabilities:
-The code will be capable of reading the fire data from the datasource 1 above and selecting countries and their data based upon the population rate of change conditions analyzed from datasource 2 above.
-The code will then be capable of interpreting the fire data of the select countries to determine the quantity, locations and durations of fires in the country of interest across the years of data.
+The code iscapable of reading the fire data from the datasource 1 above and selecting countries and their data based upon the population rate of change conditions analyzed from datasource 2 above.
+The code will then be capable of interpreting the fire data of the select countries to determine the quantity, and tions of fires in the country of interest across the years of data.
+Further capabilities of the code include looping through a list of countries to evaluate any number of analyses of the datasets, and demonstrating this capability by performing regressional analyses on all of the datasets.

-Hypothesis:
-That population density changes will affect the quantity and durations of the fires detected in the data.

-Expected results:
-Visualizations of the data regressions, both traditional regression plots as well as mapped plots with fires indicated in time to visually display the changes over years.

-d.
-The data is loaded and formatted in sections 1.2,1.3, and 3.1 of the FinalProject.ipynb with comments.

-2. All of the fire data is imported to pandas dataframes for analysis in the sections described in (d).

-3. The datasets are analyzed for size and shape, along with plots of their sizes in section  3.2 of the code.

-4. I intend to use the Basemap module to develop geographic plot of the data, but my python started having a lot of issues when importing basemap.
-I originally intended to use metpy for this, but I do not think Metpy is the right module for this task.
-I am open to advice on the best modules to use to generate mapped data.

-5. Hypothesis:
-That population density changes will affect the quantity and durations of the fires detected in the data.
+All other details of the function and operation of the code can be found in the notes within the code.